-The Program Specifications form part of the Human Services Agreement (HSA), which includes the scope and intent for each service provider.
+The Program Specification forms part of the Human Services Agreement (HSA), which is customised to each providers' scope and intent.
 The HSA is comprised of the Standard Terms and Schedule.
-The HSA includes specific information for each provider including target client groups, properties, geographic coverage and other aspects of program delivery that may be location specific.
+The HSA contains specific information for each SHS provider including target client groups, properties, geographic coverage and other aspects of program delivery that may be location specific.